erikhren/US-Homicides-Data-Exploration/README.md

 **Dataset Information**

 The homocide dataset consists of 24 columns and 638,454 rows each.
-Here are the explanations for each column:
+Here are the explanations for each column:<br>
     1. The record ID
         - Sequentially numbers the reports (i.e. 1,2,3...)
     2. Year and Month